Headteacher at Walthamstow School for Girls named as National Leader of Education

-WSFG Named as a National Leader of Education and Teaching School
+WSFG Named as a National Teaching School and National Support School

 They raise standards through supporting other schools, especially those in challenging circumstances, and ensure that the most talented school leaders are spotted and supported to become successful headteachers.